mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 The *merkle root* is loosely defined as a hash of all transactions contained within the block.
 The transaction data is the pre-image and the *merkle root* is the hash.
-This is another useful feature of cryptographic hashing - it can be used to summarise a large amount of data using only a very small amount of data.
-The transactions in a block generally take up over 1MB, however the merkle root is only 32 bytes (64 hexadecimal digits).
+This is another useful feature of cryptographic hashing - a very small amount of data can be used to summarise a large amount of data.
+The transactions in a block generally take up over 1MB, but the merkle root is only 32 bytes (64 hexadecimal digits).

 The *timestamp* is the current date and time of the block.